Keeping a Healthy Smile With Osteoarthritis

 Continue to Visit You Dentist

 Limited mobility often causes people with osteoarthritis to avoid dental visits.
 Being unable to open your jaw very well can impact your diet, overall health, and whether or not you even schedule appointments with your dentist.
 Scheduling a slightly longer appointment can allow you to take frequent breaks as needed.
-If a small pillow or prop will help you, ask for one or feel free to bring your own.
+If a small pillow or prop will help you, ask for one, or feel free to bring your own.

 Improving Your Daily Osteoarthritis Oral Care Routine

 People that live with osteoarthritis are much more likely to require dental extractions than people who do not have it.
-Part of the reason for this is because physical limitations prevent good oral hygiene and therefore gum disease becomes more prevalent.
+Part of the reason for this is that physical limitations prevent good oral hygiene and therefore gum disease becomes more prevalent.
 A large-handled electric toothbrush can improve your daily oral hygiene routine.
 Putting dental care off due to discomfort in the dental chair will cause what is a small filling today to become a tooth that needs a root canal tomorrow.
 The only way to prevent becoming one of the tooth-loss statistics is to get your dental care completed as early as possible and have your dentist screen for conditions at least twice each year.

 Have You Had a Joint Replacement?

 In the circumstances in which osteoarthritis has caused you to have a joint replaced, be sure that you inform your dentist of this.
 Depending on when the time was of your joint replacement, you may need to have antibiotic prophylaxis (pre-med) before any type of dental appointment.
-Although this is simply cautionary, it is to prevent oral bacteria from entering into the bloodstream during your treatment.
+Although this is simply cautionary, it is to prevent oral bacteria from entering the bloodstream during your treatment.